SSWConsulting/SSW.Rules.Content/rules/do-you-use-buffer-to-post-to-social-media/rule.md

 created: 2014-04-03T05:50:56.000Z
 archivedreason: null
 guid: fa97b239-8177-4073-ab81-fdace6b68eb7

 ---

 Social media management tools are a must-have marketing tool these days.
-They are softwares, web applications or apps that help a company to successfully manage its social media content and engagement across different social networks.
+They are software, web applications and apps that help a company to successfully manage content and engagement across different social networks.
 These tools offer many helpful features, like content scheduling, social analytics, teams collaboration, content creation, and many more.

 We will go through a few options you can choose - each has different plans/prices and features that suit different businesses needs.